Mississippi Choctaw Indian Federation

-The Mississippi Choctaw Indian Federation is a now-defunct organization of Choctaws and a former rival governing body of the Mississippi Band of Choctaw Indians.
+The Mississippi Choctaw Indian Federation was an organization of Choctaws and a former rival governing body of the Mississippi Band of Choctaw Indians.
 They opposed federal tribal recognition because of fears of dominance by the Bureau of Indian Affairs (BIA) and were never federally recognized.
 Nevertheless, they were considered a legitimate parallel government.

 History

 The Federation was formed on September 27, 1934.

 Reverend Ed Willis was installed as the first recognized chief.
 The group represented 400 Choctaw and had a functioning, written constitution.

 The government disbanded after leaders were moved to another jurisdiction.